iqbalyarkhan/old-website/content/2020-05-15--Data-System-Design.md

  - The server sends the data to the client whenever there’s new information available.

 SSEs are best when we need real-time traffic from the server to the client or if the server is generating data in a loop and will be sending multiple events to the client.

+### XMPP
+XMPP stands for Extensible Messaging and Presence Protocol.
+This is a protocol that works as a P2P connection.
+XMPP is mainly used for chat based applications.
+See [chat](#allowing-users-to-chat) for more details on how XMPP works.

 ### Distributed
 So far, we've looked at a simple single server architecture.
 We've talked about how our data can be encoded and transmitted to services.
 In summary this is what we have as of now: